michaelruocco/idv/README.md

 TODO:

 * Unit test coverage for lockout policy converter in API module
-* Unit test coverage for all simple channel document converter and lockout policy key converter in mongo db module
 * Add test coverage for uk-config and uk-mongo modules
 * Add "preCommit" task to gradle which will run build, spotless apply, build docker image and run postman tests after docker compose tasks in order, which will give a simple command to build and test before adding a commit
-* Change verification methods so there is one type per method but with a boolean flag
 * Refactor to create config modules that are geography specific and can be used by spring app
 * Change api module so it is not split into separate json and and api packages, the split is no longer needed / makes sense
 * Add lockout policy maintenance apis